-The Fire Adapted Communities Learning Network (FAC Net) is a social impact network that helps people learn to safely live with fire.
+The Fire Adapted Communities Learning Network (FAC Net) is a social impact network that helps people learn to live more safely with fire.
 The Watershed Center and The Nature Conservancy have partnered to steward this network of communities that are sharing best practices and innovations in fire adaptation across the US.

 At the heart of the network are its members–and the connections among them–that facilitate local and regional action, and that transfer learning nationally.
 Since launching in 2013, the FAC Net has grown to include over 90 members that are working together to help communities take action before, during, and after wildfires.

 FAC Net produces a twice-weekly blog and a monthly newsletter that features stories from fire adapted communities around the country.
 Subscribe here.

 Meet FAC Net’s sister network: the Fire Learning Network

 The FAC Net is supported by Promoting Ecosystem Resilience and Fire Adapted Communities Together, a cooperative agreement between The Nature Conservancy, USDA Forest Service and agencies of the Department of the Interior through a subaward to the Watershed Research and Training Center.